 FreeBSD is a free, open-source operating system based on the Berkeley Software Distribution (BSD), a branch of UNIX developed at the University of California, Berkeley.
 It’s known for being stable, secure, highly performant, and extremely well-suited for servers, networking, storage, and appliances.

-In this blog post we will document basic FreeBSD 14.3 operational procedures.
+In this blog post I will document basic FreeBSD 14.3 operational procedures.

 Procedure to update operating system